-Since 2015, international voice traffic on the interconnected public networks of telecom operators has been declining in both volume and revenue1 as a result of the rise of OTT2 uses from mobiles, made possible by the widespread of smartphones and the development of 3G and then 4G mobile networks.
+Since 2015, international voice traffic on the interconnected public networks of telecom operators has been declining in both volume and revenue1 as a result of the rise of OTT2 uses from mobiles, made possible by the widespread of smartphones and the development of 3G, 4G and now 5G mobile networks.
 In addition to being free, OTTs have improved their quality significantly, not only for voice, but also for video.
 The pandemic has boosted the phenomenon due to new use cases: Less roaming, increased use of unified communications solutions in the B2B sector and rise of new behaviors (video conferencing, etc.).

 In this context, the decline in international voice traffic on telco networks seems inevitable; how can operators respond?